laminlabs/lamin-docs/docs/glossary.md

 record
     A record is a data structure that consists in [fields](https://en.wikipedia.org/wiki/Field_(computer_science)), typically of different types but in a fixed sequence [[Wikipedia](https://en.wikipedia.org/wiki/Record_(computer_science))].

-    Importantly, we refer to instances of `SQLModel` as records.
+    Importantly, we refer to instances of [Registry](https://lamin.ai/docs/lamindb.dev.registry) as records.
 Once a record is inserted into a database table, it becomes a row in that table.
-    Every `SQLModel` class (in LaminDB) has a 1:1 correspondence with a database table and a pydantic `BaseModel`, every row in a database table has a 1:1 correspondence with a record.
+    Every `Registry` class (in LaminDB) has a 1:1 correspondence with a database table and a django [model](https://docs.djangoproject.com/en/4.2/topics/db/models/), every row in a database table has a 1:1 correspondence with a record.

     A record often stores jointly measured {term}`variables <variable>` in its fields, but in general allows updating fields when more information becomes available or changes.